Pistia: Temperate occurrences

+and Wisconsin.
+One of these occurrences, in Idaho, survives in an area of a river fed by a hot spring.
+The rest are thought either to be completely eradicated by cold weather or possibly to survive by seed production.

 Fossil record

 Pistia-like plants appear in the fossil record during the Late Cretaceous epoch in rock strata from the western interior of North America.
 They were first described as †Pistia corrugata by Leo Lesquereux in 1876 based on specimens from the Almond Formation of Wyoming (late Campanian age).
 However, based on more complete specimens from the Campanian Dinosaur Park Formation of southern Alberta, Canada, and other areas, they were redescribed as a separate genus, †Cobbania, primarily due to differences in leaf morphology.
 Younger fossils attributed to Pistia stratiotes have described from Eocene strata in the southeastern United States, and 350 fossil seeds of †Pistia sibirica have been described from middle Miocene strata of the Fasterholt area near Silkeborg in Central Jutland, Denmark.
 Fossils of this species have also been described from the Oligocene and Miocene of Western Siberia and from the Miocene of Germany.

-A specimen of Pistia stratiotes from the Florida peninsula dating from at least 3,550 years Before Present, as well as a report of early Holocene Pistia pollen from a lake in Florida, have cast doubt on the claim that Pistia stratiotes is not native to the southeastern United States.
+A specimen of Pistia from the Florida peninsula dating from at least 3,550 years Before Present and a report of Holocene Pistia fossils from a lake in south central Florida are consistent with genetic evidence indicating that some varieties of Pistia stratiotes are native to the southeastern United States.

 Uses

 Consumption

 While considered edible, Pistia stratiotes is not palatable as it is rich in calcium oxalate crystals that are bitter in taste.
-Nevertheless, there are records of the plant being utilized as famine food in India during the Great Famine of 1867-1878.
+Nevertheless, there are records of the plant being utilized as famine food in India during the Great Famine of 1876–1878.

-The Hausa people of Nigeria utilized the ash of the plant as a substitute for salt due to its high concentration of potassium chloride, a mineral salt.
-This salt substitute, also called 'zakankau,' was of high importance, especially when imported salt was unavailable.
+The Hausa people of Nigeria used the ash of the plant as a substitute for salt due to its high concentration of potassium chloride, a mineral salt.
+This salt substitute, also called zakankau, was of high importance, especially when imported salt was unavailable.

 Caution is advised when consuming Pistia stratiotes, as the plant is a hyperaccumulator, and can absorb and accumulate toxic heavy metals present in its environment.
-The presence of high concentrations of calcium oxalate crystals can induce various health concerns such as, inhibited mineral absorption and kidney stones.
+The presence of high concentrations of calcium oxalate crystals can induce various health concerns, such as inhibited mineral absorption and kidney stones.

 In Singapore and Southern China, Pistia stratiotes is commonly grown or collected as animal feed for ducks and pigs.
 Water lettuce is also considered an alternative for poultry feed in Indonesia due to its high content of crude protein.